 As we recruit, we are competing for top student-athletes against our Midwest Conference rivals like St. Norbert and Lake Forest, and also against schools with national reputations, such as Kenyon and Trinity.
 Knox does so from a competitive disadvantage, however, because each of those schools can offer top prospects something we cannot—larger, newer, state-of-the-art soccer facilities.
 This project aims to level that playing field (so to speak).

 The renovation plan is a phased approach.
 Phase one will:

 Phase two will:

 We estimate these enhancements will cost about $1.5 million.
-The first phase is estimated at $1 million and thanks to the generosity of more than 50 alumni, we are over half way to that goal.
-While fundraising for phase one continues, renovations have already begun in preparation for the new turf as the City of Galesburg is installing new sewer pipes under the field.
-The turf and fencing will be complete by August in time for pre-season practice and a dedication is being planned during Family & Friends Weekend, September 29.
+The first phase is estimated at $1 million and thanks to the generosity of more than 60 alumni, we are within $300,000 of that goal.
+While fundraising for phase one continues, the new turf and fencing were installed during summer 2018 and the field dedication will be held Family & Friends Weekend, September 29.

 Upon completion of phases one and two, decisions will be made concerning a final phase—to add a press box and storage facility.

 Phase 1: The renovated Prats Soccer Field features synthetic turf, allowing for both practice and game play on the same venue in all types of weather.